ebu/radiodns-manager/README.md

 To get at least the basic service working you must have the PlugIt Client (standalone_proxy), the Dns service (RadioDns-Plugit) and a mysql instance (you can use the one provided in docker-compose-dev.yml, by using the `docker-compose -f docker-compose-dev.yml up -d`) up and running.

+To install automatically the python environment on an unix system simply use the setup-envs.sh script.

 # How to run in local development

 To start up a local instance